 FLV files in Windows Media Player

-The latest versions of Windows Media Player will play Flash FLV files without any problem — sometimes you just need to tell it what to do first.
+The latest versions of Windows Media Player should play Flash FLV files without any problem, but you may need to install a media decoder first.
+If your version of WMP doesn't work with FLV files, try installing ffdshow.

-On your local hard drive, all you need is the latest version of Windows Media Player.
-When you open an FLV file the player may give you a warning message saying that it doesn't recognise the file extension — click OK and play the file anyway.
+When you open an FLV file the player may give you a warning message saying that it doesn't recognize the file extension — click OK and play the file anyway.

 On a Web Page